Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

-The respiratory therapist (RT) is an integral part of the team, providing expertise in airway management, mechanical ventilation, and physiologic monitoring.
-This section communicates to the Society on issues dealing with respiratory care practice and provides technical expertise and guidance for the mutual interests of critical care respiratory therapists and the Society.
+This section communicates with the Society on issues dealing with respiratory care practice and provides technical expertise and guidance for the mutual interests of the healthcare team and the Society.

-The section aims to provide support to the Society and section members through research and education in the areas of clinical, scientific and technical aspects of patient care.
-It accomplishes this mission through:
+The section aims to provide support to the Society and section members through research and education in the areas of clinical, scientific, and technical aspects of patient care.
+It accomplishes this mission through communication, education, and research.

-Education: Develop a plan to assure that the Section becomes an integral part of the Society by educating both the Society members and the special interests of the Respiratory Care Section members.
-This includes providing information about the role of the RT in critical care and exploring expanded roles and educational opportunities.
+Education: Develop a plan to ensure that the section becomes an integral part of the Society by educating both Society members and the special interests of the section members.

 Research: Design a means to promote research among the section members through abstracts, posters, and studies.